opensciencegrid/xcache/README.md

 ## StashCache Description

-This script is used as an intermediary between a condor_master and a StashCache cache server.
+The script `/usr/sbin/stashcache` is used as an intermediary between a condor_master and a StashCache cache server.
 Its two main functions are to accept signals from the `condor_master` and to advertise the cache stats back to the master.
 It is not intended to be run standalone but rather by the condor_master.
 It calls